Feature Writing JOUR 73104

 Where to pitch freelance stories and articles you wrote in this class.
 Special guest: Alyson Martin of the NYC News Service

-Friday May 23 @ 11:59 PM: Final draft of your final article due.
-Feel free to turn in earlier in this google doc.
+Sunday May 24 @ 11:59 PM: Final draft of your final article due.
+Feel free to turn in earlier in this google doc to avoid ruining my long weekend!